QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 If you are interested, you can even create your own style sheets.

-Paraeters for your style sheets are stored in a dictionary-like variable `plt.rcParams`
+Parameters for your style sheets are stored in a dictionary-like variable `plt.rcParams`

 ```{code-cell} python3
 ---